Baddum/Model418/README.md

 2. [Report a bug](https://github.com/jarednova/timber/issues/new) that you find
 3. Tweet and blog about the advantages (and criticisms) of the library, and [Let me know](https://twitter.com/iamtzi) about it.

-#### Pull Requests
+### Pull Requests

-Pull requests are highly appreciated.
+Pull requests are highly appreciated.<br>
 You should read the [Contributing Guidelines](https://github.com/Elephant418/Model418/blob/master/CONTRIBUTING.md) to go further.

 [&uarr; top](#readme)